 From roof rats to house mice, having rodents in your Long Island home is always bad news – but can you get rid of rodents on your own?
 Here’s what Long Island homeowners should know about why rodents are so tricky to get rid of once they get in, the issues with DIY rodent control, and what to do if you’re currently dealing with a rodent infestation.

 Are Rats And Mice Easy To Get Rid Of?

 Unfortunately, neither type is easy to eliminate.
-Both rats and mice are prolific, able to slip through the tiniest holes, and chew through various materials – including vinyl, plastic, and even wood.
+Both mice and rats are prolific, able to slip through even the tiniest holes, and can chew through various materials including vinyl, plastic, and even wood.
 Most mice only need a crack the size of a pen to crawl through, while rats can squeeze through a hole that’s the size of a quarter.
 This makes it extremely difficult for homeowners to keep these rodents from slipping through cracks and crevices in their home’s foundation or chewing the edges of an existing imperfection until it’s big enough for them to crawl through.

 The Problems With DIY Rodent Control

 Many homeowners may assume they can solve rodent problems on their own—but most DIY solutions are rarely effective and may even be dangerous for pets or family, such as:

 It’s a common misconception that the strong stench of peppermint oil can deter rodents from entering your home, especially if it’s sprayed in areas where there’s likely to be rodent activity.
 Although rodents do have sensitive noses, not even the potent odor of peppermint oil is enough to keep them away.
 In some cases, rats and mice may try avoiding areas of your home with peppermint oil and finding new ways to access your house.